mlitola/robotWorkshop/README.md

 Material for Robot framework workshop

 ## Prerequisite(s)
-In order to use robot framework you have to first install it.
-After that you need one of the web drivers for the browser (Chrome and Firefox shown here).
+In order to use robot framework you have to have python pip installed (and homebre for macos users).
+After that install the following:

 ### Install Robot Framework
 To install robot framework use command line: